Dutch Low Saxon: Education

-Dutch and Hollandic influence
+Dutch influence

 A lot of the dialects have been affected by the Hollandic expansion of the 17th century.
 All of them are lexically dependent on Dutch rather than German for neologisms.
 When written down, they use a Dutch-based orthography.
-From the 19th century onwards there is influence from Standard Dutch.

-Several long vowel shifts happened in Veluws, Urkers, Sallaans, Stellingwarfs, Drèents and in some variants of Gronings; the changed occurred as the Hollandic dialect rose in prestige during the 17th century.
+Several long vowel shifts happened in Veluws, Urkers, Sallaans, Stellingwarfs, Drèents and in some variants of Gronings; the change occurred as the Hollandic dialect rose in prestige during the 17th century.
 For example, the oe [uː] changed into uu [yː].
 Tweants, Eastern Achterhooks and some variants of Gronings and Drents, by contrast, retained their old vowels.
 Compare the Tweants and Sallaans equivalents: hoes : huus ("house").
-Surprisingly, in many dialects, the oe sound was preserved in some words but changed to uu in others.
-As a result, in Sallaans "huis" (house) is huus, but "muis" (mouse) is moes (as in Tweants).
+In many dialects, the oe sound was preserved in some words but changed to uu in others.
+As a result, in Sallaans house is huus, but mouse is moes (as in Tweants).